 We have recently established a committee of Pediatric residents who work closely with the program leadership to improve diversity, equity, and inclusion in our program and work towards an anti-racist culture.
 Current initiatives include improving recruitment processes, promoting implicit bias training, establishing a reporting system for macro and microaggressions that occur in the hospital, working with Denver Health faculty to develop a new educational opportunity for residents that is focused on urban health, equity, advocacy and leadership called the Colorado Urban Health Equity Advocacy Leadership (CU HEAL) Program.

-The CU HEAL (Colorado Urban Health Equity Advocacy Leadership) Pathway is currently in development with anticipated launch for the upcoming academic year, 2021-2022.
+The CU HEAL (Colorado Urban Health Equity Advocacy Leadership) was launched in the 2021-2022 academic year.
 If you are interested in this program and would like more information, please contact: Brandi Freeman (email@example.com), James Gaensbauer (firstname.lastname@example.org) and Marco Pinder (email@example.com).